-"It wasn't long ago that we had guns mounted on the front of coast guard vessels that were killing whales, sea lions and seagulls—all because we thought they were the cause of the decline in salmon," McAllister recalled.
+"It wasn't long ago that we had guns mounted on the front of coast guard vessels that were killing whales, sea lions, and seagulls—all because we thought they were the cause of the decline in salmon," McAllister recalled.
 "There are countless examples of humans trying to take out one species to support another, and none of them have produced the results that we hoped.
 They've caused huge imbalances."

 Indeed, similar culls in both Canada and the United states have proved largely ineffective.
 A seven-year cull in northwestern Alberta—beginning in 2007 and ending in 2012—eliminated 841 grey wolves by way of poisoning or gunfire, but did little to bolster the caribou's population.
-In America, upwards of 3,000 grey wolves have been slaughtered in the lower 48 states since 2011—the year they were suddenly stripped of federal protection under the Endangered Species Act.
+In America, upward of 3,000 gray wolves have been slaughtered in the lower 48 states since 2011—the year they were suddenly stripped of federal protection under the Endangered Species Act.

 "Killing wolves is not a one time solution," biologist Paul Paquet told VICE.
 Paquet—a senior scientist at Raincoast Conservation Foundation who has dedicated more than four decades to behavioural research on wolves and bears—says culls rarely work as intended, but often leave devastating ecological damage in their wake.
 "Wolf culls involve killing hundreds of wolves, and, over the longer term, likely thousands of wolves."

-Critics call the cull an exhaustive, cruel and fruitless attempt to sacrifice one species in favour of another.
+Critics call the cull an exhaustive, cruel, and fruitless attempt to sacrifice one species in favour of another.
 And conservations stress that—while the process itself will be over in a matter of months—the aerial gunning process in which individual wolves are selected and slaughtered is by no means swift, or without suffering.